Frequently Asked Questions

 Q. I have been gone all month and have not used any water, why do I still owe a water bill?

 A. Every active water account is charged a minimum monthly water bill based on the size of the water meter regardless of usage.
-Baton Rouge Water Company residential customers have a minimum charge of $8.52, Parish Water Company has a minimum charge of $10.30 and Ascension Water Company's minimum monthly charge is $13.36.
+Please see the Schedule of Rates & Tariffs tab for the current monthly minimum rate for your water company.